TANTRE FARM CSA NEWSLETTER

 -How to freeze: Blanch 2-4 minutes, rinse under cold water, drain and dry, pack into freezer bags.

-GARLIC: You will receive Russian Red Garlic; believed to help in fighting infections, cancer prevention, and the immune system.
+GARLIC: You will receive about 10 to 12 bulbs of German White (a bulb of several papery white cloves; believed to help in fighting infections, cancer prevention, and bolstering the immune system).

 -How to use: Excellent in all cooking; make garlic butter with 1/2 cup of softened butter mashed with four minced cloves of garlic